achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 ### What's the purpose of virtual machines & how does it work?

-operating systems at the same time, from the same piece of hardware.
+The main purpose of VMs is to operate multiple operating systems at the same time, from the same piece of hardware.
 Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units. \
 Virtualization uses software to simulate virtual hardware that allows multiple VMs to run on a single machine.
 The physical machine is known as the host while the VMs running on it are called guests.
 This process is managed by software known as a hypervisor.

 ### What is a hypervisor?